IntersectMBO/antaeus/README.md

 ### Status

-Antaeus is currently under development, with a growing suite of tests covering:
+Antaeus has a growing suite of tests covering:

+- Plutus built-in functions:
-- Plutus built-in functions `verifySchnorrSecp256k1Signature` and `verifyEcdsaSecp256k1Signature` across different protocol versions and expected outcomes (success or specific errors).
+  - `verifySchnorrSecp256k1Signature` and `verifyEcdsaSecp256k1Signature` across different protocol versions and expected outcomes (success or specific errors).
+  - All 17 BLS builtin functions (e.g. `bls12_381_finalVerify`)
+  - All builtin hashing functions (e.g. `sha2_256`)
 - Spending locked funds using reference scripts, reference inputs, and providing datum as witness in the transaction body.
 - Minting tokens using reference scripts and providing script witness in the transaction body.
 - Examining each field in Plutus V1 and V2 `TxInfo`.